LeetLLM

 šŸ’” Key insight: The agent loop is trivially simple.
 Everything hard is in the edges.
 The core loop (call LLM, execute tool, repeat) is 30 lines.
 The cost controls, timeouts, error handling, observability, and human-in-the-loop approval are where all the complexity lives.

-šŸ’” Keep building: Now that you understand the core agent loop, explore MCP and Tool Protocol Standards for the emerging standard for connecting agents to external tools, and Structured Output and Constrained Generation for making tool argument parsing more reliable.
+šŸ’” Key insight: Now that you understand the core agent loop, explore MCP and Tool Protocol Standards for the emerging standard for connecting agents to external tools, and Structured Output and Constrained Generation for making tool argument parsing more reliable.

 Going further